 The Challenge Games is an athletic competition in track/field and boccia for persons with physical disabilities.
 The Games are held annually in Kansas for junior and adult athlete, and are sanctioned by the United States Cerebral Palsy Athletic Association and Wheelchair Sports USA.

 Chisholm Challenge for Special Riders In 2004, the Fort Worth Stock Show has established a riding event for children and adults with disabilities.
 Several north Texas area therapeutic riding centers enter riders in this event which takes place just prior to the opening of the Stock Show in January.

 The Dixie Games is a Paralympic sanctioned, regional multi-sports event for youth and adults with physical disabilities.
 This event is traditionally held in May in the South East region.
-For information about this year’s event, to be held in Atlanta, May 9-11, 2014, please visit Blaze Sports – Dixie Games
+For information about these games, please visit Blaze Sports – Dixie Games

 Thunder in the Valley Games – Michigan

 Recreation for Children with Special Needs